-The student body of the TTUHSC School of Nursing has available a student council, a nursing students' association and an honor society.
-All students may belong to the council and association.
-Membership in the honor society is by invitation.
-More information is available in the Office of Student Services at the School of Nursing.
+The lota Mu Chapter of Sigma

+Theta Tau was chartered in the Spring

+1988, having been preceded by a

+local honor society since 1983.

+Membership in the organization is by

+invitation.
+More information is

+available in the Office of Student

+Services at the School of Nursing.